learning to write

 This is the first step on the road to learning to write.

 This scribbling and doodling also helps to strengthen the arm and hand muscles.
 A number of writing problems are caused by hand strength, and they simply go away when the hand is stronger.
-When learning to write Montessori also uses sandpaper letters.
-The alphabet letters are made of sandpaper and when the children trace the words they can feel the texture of the sandpaper.

 This helps to implant the letters on the child’s mind.